Skip to content

 Waste Reduction and Recycling (Strengthening the Container Refund Scheme) Amendment Bill 2026

-This bill overhauls the governance of Queensland's Container Refund Scheme — the 10-cent bottle and can return program — following a parliamentary inquiry that found significant weaknesses in how the scheme is run.
-It gives the government much stronger oversight of the scheme coordinator (currently Container Exchange), requires an independent board majority, and expands the scheme's purpose to include supporting environmental and community programs.
+This bill overhauls the governance and oversight of Queensland's Container Refund Scheme, the bottle and can return program that has operated since 2018.
+It responds to a parliamentary committee inquiry that found weaknesses in the scheme coordinator's governance, transparency and accountability, and gives the government stronger powers to hold the coordinator to account.

 Waste Reduction and Recycling and Other Legislation Amendment Bill 2023